SAP/spartacus-docs/_pages/home/pre-release-information.md

 For release highlights, see [https://sap.github.io/cloud-commerce-spartacus-storefront-docs/release-information/].

-For development release notes, see [https://github.com/SAP/cloud-commerce-spartacus-storefront/releases](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).
+For information on specific code changes for a particular release, see the [development release notes](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).

 ### Release 1.5 and earlier